 For More Information Contact

 Virginia Department of Health

-(Charlottesville, Va.) – The Thomas Jefferson Emergency Medical Services (EMS) Council, Inc., recognized the tremendous level of service and dedication provided by the region’s EMS personnel on Wednesday, May 10, at Sentara Martha Jefferson Hospital’s Kessler Conference Room in Charlottesville.
-The nominees were awarded for their remarkable accomplishments in the EMS field.
+(Charlottesville, Va.) – The Thomas Jefferson Emergency Medical Services (EMS) Council, Inc. recognized the superior level of dedication and commitment displayed by members of the regional EMS system at the council’s awards banquet held, May 11, at the Martha Jefferson Outpatient Care Center in Charlottesville.

-- Outstanding EMS Administrator – R. John Lye, Lake Monticello Volunteer Rescue Squad
+- Outstanding EMS Agency – Western Albemarle Rescue Squad

-- Outstanding Prehospital Provider – Pete Syme, Charlottesville-Albemarle Rescue Squad
+- Outstanding Prehospital Provider – Sean Wood, Roseland Rescue Squad

-- Outstanding EMS Telecomunications Dispatcher – Jonathan Grimm, Louisa County Sheriff’s Office Emergency Communications Division
+- Outstanding EMS Telecomunications Dispatcher – Tonya Hovey, Louisa County Sheriff’s Office Emergency Communications Center

-- Outstanding Contribution to EMS by a High School Senior ($1,000 Scholarship) – Catherine Adams, Western Albemarle Rescue Squad
+- Outstanding Contribution to EMS by a High School Senior ($1,000 Scholarship) – Christine Cole, Western Albemarle Rescue Squad